Home of the Sewalot Site

 The Little Betty Royale sewing machine.

 The Little Betty Debutante.
-The last Straco sewing machine machine circa 1971.
+Almost the last Straco sewing machine machine circa 1971.

 And to the last of an era...